 Note: There are differences between the Leonardo and previous Arduino boards.
 As such, there could be incompatible Arduino shields and libraries.
 The Leonardo works with our motor and robot shields, and it works with our Wixel shield in a limited capacity: the wireless serial features work, but the wireless reprogramming does not.

 The Arduino Leonardo is a microcontroller board based on the ATmega32U4.
 It has 23 digital input/output pins (of which 7 can be used as PWM outputs and 12 can be used as analog inputs), a 16 MHz crystal, a USB connection, a power jack, an in-circuit system programming (ICSP) header, and a reset button.
-It contains everything needed to support the microcontroller; simply connect it to a computer (or appropriate wall power adapter) with a Micro USB cable or power it with a AC-to-DC adapter or battery to get started (USB cable and power supply are not included).
+It contains everything needed to support the microcontroller; simply connect it to a computer with a Micro USB cable or power it with a AC-to-DC adapter or battery to get started (USB cable and power supply are not included).
 This board ships with the power jack and through-hole headers soldered in, as shown in the product picture.

 The Leonardo differs from all preceding Arduino boards in that the user-programmable ATmega32U4 AVR microcontroller has built-in USB functionality, eliminating the need for a secondary processor.
 This makes the Leonardo more versatile: in addition to supporting a virtual (CDC) serial/COM port interface, it can appear to a connected computer as a mouse and keyboard.
 See Arduino’s getting started page for more implications of the Leonardo’s single-MCU design.